Linux Mint on the Framework Laptop

 This is the standard "Fractional Scaling Issue" that affects a lot of

 users.
-Linux Mint 20.2 (And particularly as of Cinnamon 4.6)
+Linux Mint 20.2 (and particularly as of Cinnamon 4.6)

 has Fractional Scaling support.
 This allows me to set